wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 Tier
 ----

 The concept of a tier, which represents the size limitation, in bytes, of the indexed data (formerly known as hot storage), is no longer used.
-It has been replaced by the *indexed data size* setting.
+It has been replaced by the *indexed data capacity* setting.

 .. _cloud_glossary_setting: